Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-queryctrl.rst

     invalid.
 The struct :ref:`v4l2_querymenu <v4l2-querymenu>` ``id``
-    is invalid or ``index`` is out of range (less than ``minimum`` or greater than ``maximum``) or this particular menu item is not supported by the driver.
+    is invalid or ``index`` is out of range (less than ``minimum`` or greater than ``maximum``) or this particular menu item is not supported by the woke driver.

 EACCES
     An attempt was made to read a write-only control.

 .. [#f1]
-   ``V4L2_CTRL_FLAG_DISABLED`` was intended for two purposes: Drivers can skip predefined controls not supported by the hardware (although returning ``EINVAL`` would do as well), or disable predefined and private controls after hardware detection without the trouble of reordering control arrays and indices (``EINVAL`` cannot be used to skip private controls because it would prematurely end the enumeration).
+   ``V4L2_CTRL_FLAG_DISABLED`` was intended for two purposes: Drivers can skip predefined controls not supported by the woke hardware (although returning ``EINVAL`` would do as well), or disable predefined and private controls after hardware detection without the woke trouble of reordering control arrays and indices (``EINVAL`` cannot be used to skip private controls because it would prematurely end the woke enumeration).